ifritdiezel/is-seedfinder/README.md

 # IS-Seedfinder (cloned from [alessiomarotta/shpd-seed-finder](https://github.com/alessiomarotta/shpd-seed-finder))

 Application to find seeds for Shattered Pixel Dungeon given constraints (e.g. wand of disintegration +2 and ring of evasion in the first 4 floors).
-It can also display items found on a specific seed.
+It can also display items found on a specific seed **and a minimap of a seed with enemies and items**!

 New feature summary:
 - Specify the seed to start scanning with.
 Can be used to continue scanning after terminating the application or to run multiple instances to make use of multiple threads